disarm-platform/docs/api-docs/creating-and-deploying-functions/scaffolding-from-a-template.md

 # Scaffolding from a template

 New functions are based on templates.
 OpenFaas comes with some defaults e.g. for python.
 We've also built two templates for DiSARM, `python-geospatial` and `r-geospatial`.
-The instructions assume you want to use one of the DiSARM templates.
+Both templates include a very simple function which returns `TRUE`.
+The instructions assume you want to use either the R or Python version of the DiSARM templates.

-You will need `faas-cli` and Docker installed.
+You will need [`faas-cli`](https://docs.openfaas.com/cli/install/) and [Docker](https://docs.docker.com/engine/install/) installed.

 In your terminal: